An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

-\item \textbf{(i) Wei et al. \cite{8066355}:} Following the same settings introduced in \cite{8066355}, we build an audio-visual model that is made up of the corresponding visual and the audio model (the visual model (i) and the audio model (ii)) described above.
+\item \textbf{(i) DAN-MFCC/Logfbank \cite{8066355}:} Following the same settings introduced in \cite{8066355}, we build an audio-visual model that is made up of the corresponding visual and the audio models (the visual model (i) and the audio model (ii)) described above.
 The final clip-level prediction is obtained by averaging clip-level audio prediction and clip-level video prediction.

-\item \textbf{(ii) Subramaniam et al. \cite{bi_modal_lstm}:} The audio and visual clip of each subject is firstly divided into 6 segments, where each visual segment is processed by the visual model (iii) described above and each audio segment is processed by the audio model (iii) described above.
+\item \textbf{(ii) Bi-modal CNN-LSTM \cite{bi_modal_lstm}:} The audio and visual clip of each subject is firstly divided into 6 segments, where each visual segment is processed by the visual model (iii) described above and each audio segment is processed by the audio model (iii) described above.
 Then, each pair of segment-level audio and visual latent features are concatenated as a 160-D vector.
 Finally, the clip-level personality prediction is obtained by feeding the audio-visual vectors of six segments to an LSTM model with 128 hidden units.
 Here, the LSTM contains a single hidden layer with 128 neurons.
-The entire model is trained using the SGD optimizer with initial learning rate of 0.05, weight decay of 0.0005 and momentum of 0.9, and MSE is employed as the loss function.

-\item \textbf{(iii) Güclütürk et al.\cite{audiovisual_resnet}:} A two-steam ResNet model is employed, which consists of the visual model (iv) and the audio model (iv) described above.
+\item \textbf{(iii) ResNet \cite{audiovisual_resnet}:} A two-steam ResNet model is employed, which consists of the visual model (iv) and the audio model (iv) described above.
 The audio feature (256-D) and the latent frame-level visual feature (256-D) are concatenated as a 512-D feature to a fully-connected layer to jointly predict the five personality traits.
 Specifically, the model randomly takes an audio and visual sample at each training iteration.
-The entire model is trained using the SGD optimizer with initial learning rate of 0.0002, weight decay of 0.0005 and momentum of 0.9, and MSE is employed as the loss function.

-\item \textbf{(iv) Li et al.\cite{crnet}:} A three-stream ResNet-34 model is employed, which consists of two visual streams (the visual model (vi) described above), and an audio stream (the visual model (v) described above).
+\item \textbf{(iv) CRNet \cite{crnet}:} A three-stream ResNet-34 model is employed, which consists of two visual streams (the visual model (vi) described above), and an audio stream (the audio model (v) described above).
 Specifically, the two-stream visual model takes both the face image sequence and full frame sequence as the visual inputs.
 The latent features produced by audio and visual streams are combined as a single 512-D vector by element-wise sum.
-The entire model is trained using the SGD optimizer with initial learning rate of 0.002, weight decay of 0.005 and momentum of 0.9, where the Bell loss is employed as the loss function.